GUIDELINES FOR ABSTRACT SUBMISSION

 - All submitting authors must consent to the Declaration Statement on behalf of her/his co-authors in order for the abstract to be accepted for submission.
 This includes the certification that any work with human or animal subjects related in this abstract complies with the guiding principles for experimental procedures as set forth in the Declaration of Helsinki and related publications.

 - For standardization, the total length of the abstract must not exceed 2500 printable characters including spaces (approx. 400 words) and 55 line counts.
-Characters counts includes: body of the abstracts, authors details and tables.
+Characters counts includes: body of the abstracts and tables.

 - The body of the abstract will be structured as follows with the following subtitles: